BillysKes/a-b-testing-marketing/README.md

 conversion rate for the control group :  0.01785410644448223 conversion rate for the test group : 0.025546559636683747
 ```
-Observing the results we assume that the ad campaign is more successful because the mean conversion rate is higher compared to the control group.
+Observing the results we assume that the ad campaign is more successful because the conversion rate is higher compared to the control group.

 # 6. Hypothesis Testing